Cost & fees

 Other costs you might run into

 Before you can book the theory test, you need a UK provisional driving licence.
 The first application costs £34 online or £43 by paper (D1) form.
-Renewing a UK photocard driving licence is £14 online (or £17 by post).
-The Post Office “Check & Send” renewal service is £21.50 — that is the Post Office’s service charge, listed alongside DVLA fees on gov.uk.
+Renewing an expired UK photocard driving licence is £14 online or £17 by post; renewing it at a Post Office costs £21.50 (all-inclusive) — those are the three options DVLA publishes on gov.uk.
+Drivers aged 70 or over renew free.

 Is the theory test ever free?

 There is no national government-funded route to take the official theory test for free.
 Some local councils subsidise the post-pass Pass Plus course, but the £23 theory test fee itself is payable by every candidate.
-Free practice material is available — GOV.UK hosts a limited set of free multiple-choice questions and 3 free hazard perception clips, and our app provides 750+ DVSA revision questions with no account or paid upgrade required.
+Free practice material is available — DVSA’s Safe Driving for Life portal (linked from gov.uk) hosts a limited set of free multiple-choice questions and 3 free hazard perception clips, and our app provides 750+ DVSA revision questions with no account or paid upgrade required.

 Northern Ireland and the DVA

 The theory test in Northern Ireland is run by the Driver & Vehicle Agency (DVA), not DVSA.
-It uses the same DVSA question bank and the price is the same — £23 for car and motorcycle.
-Practical and ADI fees differ from Great Britain.
-You book a NI theory test via nidirect.gov.uk , not gov.uk.
+It draws on the same DVSA-published syllabus and revision materials used across the UK, and the price is the same — £23 for car and motorcycle.
+Practical and ADI fees differ from Great Britain — the NI car practical is £65 on weekdays and £95 in the evening or at the weekend (against £62 / £75 in Great Britain).
+You book a NI theory test via nidirect.gov.uk, not gov.uk.

 Sources